Uday7525/DevTinder/homework.md

 - create a userSchema & user Model
 -create /signup API to add data to database
 - push some documents using api calls from postman
+- error handling using try and catch

+- JS object vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recieve data from the end user